Redefining Pregnancy & Postpartum Care: A Denver Postpartum Therapist's Perspective

 As a postpartum therapist in Denver, I believe birthing people and parents need emotional, creative, and identity-focused preparation, not just medical guidance.
 They need preparation that encompasses their whole person—mind, body, and spirit—because becoming a mother touches on all of these aspects.

-What a Postpartum Therapist in Denver Sees in Her Work With Pregnant Moms
+What I See in My Work With Pregnant Moms

 Hi, I’m Leanne Morton, LPC, ATR, licensed professional counselor, holistic art therapist, perinatal mental health specialist, and mother of two.
 In my counseling practice in Denver, I support women and moms as they reconnect with their minds, bodies, and spirits.
 Through creativity, somatic awareness, and gentle exploration, my clients heal from trauma, shift long-held patterns, and navigate the profound identity changes that come with pregnancy and motherhood.